jmlivingston/react-components-library/README.md

 The goal of this library is to provide a starting point for creating a reusable React component library with following capabilities:

-- Develop and debug
+- Develop and debug - Storybook
-- Style (Supports css, scss, module.css, and module.scss)
+- Style - supports css, scss, module.css, and module.scss
-- Build
+- Build - Rollup
-- Publish
+- Publish - npm
-- Document
+- Document - Storybook
-- Test
+- Test - Jest, @testing-library/react
-- Lint
+- Lint - create-react-app
+- Formatting - prettier

-> Note: For creating a React application, as opposed to a "component library", we recommend [create-react-app](https://facebook.github.io/create-react-app) for SPAs or [Next.js](https://nextjs.org) for SSRs.
+> Note: For creating an application, as opposed to a "component library", we recommend [create-react-app](https://facebook.github.io/create-react-app) for SPAs or [Next.js](https://nextjs.org) for SSRs.

 ---